School of Health Sciences and Professional Programs

 Dear Students and Visitors,

-Welcome to the School of Health and Behavioral Sciences (SBHS) at York College .
+Welcome to the School of Health Sciences and Professional Programs at York College .
 The School houses many exciting educational possibilities, all committed to providing you with a world class education that will competently prepare you for your future.

 As your new School Dean this year, join me in an exciting journey along the path to excellence at York College.
 Remember the following words and thoughts to guide your journey.